addu390/data-structures-and-algorithms/README.md

-## Data structures and algorithms
+## Data structures and algorithms (DSA)
-- To Crack the Interviews of the Top Product Based Companies.
+- The repository will constantly be updated with new problems!

-The repository will constantly be updated with new problems!
+- Navigating is quite easy, go by the class names.

 Credits: GeeksForGeeks